Stocks84/of2/README.md

 - QR Code Sharing: Generate a QR code to quickly share a game with friends in person.

+## Reusable React Components

+To ensure modularity and maintainability, *Old Fashion* makes use of reusable React components across the site:

+- **NavBar.js** – Responsive navigation bar displayed on all pages (mobile and desktop friendly).
+- **GameCard.js** – Used in game listings to display game preview (title, description, image).
+- **GameDetails.js** – Displays individual game details, likes, and comments in a structured card layout.
+- **LoginForm.js / SignUpForm.js** – Reusable form components with validation and error handling.
+- **UserInfoCard.js** – Consistent layout for displaying user profile information.
+- **Layout.js** – Provides consistent page structure and styling across views.

+These components are imported and reused in multiple pages, supporting a DRY (Don’t Repeat Yourself) codebase and improving scalability.

 ## Tools & Technologies Used

 - [![Gitpod](https://img.shields.io/badge/Gitpod-grey?logo=gitpod&logoColor=FFAE33)](https://gitpod.io) used as a cloud-based IDE for development.